SubbyDK/KickerPlus/README.md

 # KickerPlus for WoW 1.12

 ### What is this ?
-Will announce if a interrupt is used, but will also inform if it was a failed interrupt.
+Will announce if a interrupt is used.
+But will also inform if the interrupt was missed, dodged, blocked or parried so another one can interrupt.

 ### Instruction
 To open the interface for settings use: